Pico and Piqueta Valdominguero from the Collado Valdominguero

 between the minor summits of Cuetu de la Ramazosa

 .
 Then you enter the valley northeast of Pico Soriano and follow up that valley to a chute, leading up to Jou Sin Tierre.

 Anybody there to affirm or correct these dates?

 The Macizo de Andara is part of the Parque National de los Picos de Europa.
 The National Park actually includes a total of 64,660 ha.
 In July 2003 the Picos de Europa were made a Biosphere Reserve by UNESCO.

 The entrance to the national park is free, you need no permits.

-There are the following regulations for the park:
+There are the following regulations

 - Generally respect the nature settings of the park and its cultural and natural values.